 Business travel expenses can be a big drain on your wallet, no matter what size your business is.

-As a businessperson, you’re always going to have to think about finances.
-At Divvy, we’ve made it our business to help you save.
+As a small business owner, you’re always going to have to think about finances.
+With Divvy Travel, we’ve made it our business to help you save.
 From travel to hotels, and eating out while entertaining potential clients, here are some tips on how you can save on business travel expenses.

-Try to buy your flights on a Tuesday and try to get a Wednesday or Thursday flight.
+Try to buy your flights on a Tuesday to get a Wednesday or Thursday flight.
 These are the universal days when airlines display their cheapest flights.
-If you’re feeling extremely frugal, look for red-eyes, early morning flights, or flights with some of the more hated (yet cheaper) airlines.
+If you’re feeling extremely frugal, look for red-eyes, early morning flights, or flights with some of the less popular airlines.

 If you’re going to be out on business for a week, you’re not going to budget $100 for meals.
 You’ve got to be realistic about the budget you create.
 You or your employees will need an allowance during travel.
-Look at setting an overall meal allowance per day and give your employees a per diem that they need to follow.
+Look at creating a travel policy that sets an overall meal allowance per day, giving your employees a per diem that they need to follow.
 Divvy’s budgeting makes it easy to track per diem expenses and monitor your allowances.

 Make lunch your main meal.
 Many restaurants have cheaper prices during lunch and identical menus.
 If you have to make an exception for a 5-star restaurant with your highest-profile client, adjust the budget accordingly.